team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

 1. We import the Jimp library (make sure it's installed: `npm install jimp`).

 2. We define a `main` function to use async/await.

-3. We specify the `inputPath` of the original image and the `outputPath` for the processed image.
+3. We set the `inputPath` to the location of the image you want to process.

-4. We set the `targetColor` to remove (in this case, white).
+4. We set the `outputPath` where the processed image will be saved.

-5. We set a `colorThreshold` to allow for slight variations in the background color.
+5. We specify the `targetColor` as '#FFFFFF' (white) in this example, but you can change it to any color you want to remove.

-6. We call the `removeBackgroundColor` function with these parameters.
+6. We set a `colorThreshold` value.
+Adjust this as needed - a higher value will remove colors that are close to but not exactly matching the target color.

-7. Finally, we run the `main` function.
+7. We call the `removeBackgroundColor` function with these parameters.

-Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual file paths.
+8. Finally, we run the `main` function.

-You can adjust the `targetColor` and `colorThreshold` as needed for your specific image.
-The `colorThreshold` determines how much variation from the exact target color is allowed when removing the background.
+Make sure to replace 'path/to/input/image.jpg' and 'path/to/output/image.png' with actual file paths on your system.
+Also, ensure that the `removeBackgroundColor` function is in the same file or properly imported if it's in a separate module.

 # encodeImage index.js
 ## Imported Code Object